betterscientificsoftware/python-for-hpc/notebooks/running_compiled_examples.md

 The notebook will be rendered with the original output (run on 2-core Broadwell i7-5600U CPU @ 2.60GHz).

-To run on your system, make a copy.
-In the notebook, from menu bar:

-    File -> Make a Copy...

-Optional: You may want to clear the output here, from menu bar:
+Optional: To clear any existing output, from menu bar:

     Kernel -> Restart and Clear Output